RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

 Comparison to do; NPC WT vs KO:
 - H3K27me3
 - H3K4me3
-- H3K27ac

---> SF to use in THOR are the **reciprocal of MG1655_DiffBind_TMM** --> Configs file created manually as `output/THOR/NPC_EZH2.config`
+--> SF to use in THOR are the **reciprocal of MG1655_DiffBind_TMM** --> Configs file created manually as `output/THOR/NPC_H3K27me3.config`

---> Lets also try to use the DiffBind spike in BAM method (similarly use the reciprocal from diffBind)

 *THOR is very buggy to make it work I need to temporaly change where to look for libraries lol..
 So cannot use nano anymore for example...*